armel/IC705SMeter/README.md

 As soon as the first little dot appears, you can :

 - either press the left or right button, to launch the default application.
 - or press the central button.
-In this case, the Bin Loader menu appears and offers you the list of available binaries in Flash memory.
+In this case, the Bin Loader menu appears and offers you the list of available binaries in SPI Flash File Storage or SD Card.

 If you have followed the procedure perfectly, you should have a choice between `IC705SMeter.bin` and `IC705MultiMeter.bin`.